 |Student Intern||Maximum duration of twelve-months.||

 Designed to allow foreign college and university students to come to the U.S. to gain exposure to U.S. culture and to receive hands-on experience in U.S. business, research and training practices in their chosen academic field which fulfills an educational objective towards completion of the student’s degree.
 Originally created for undergraduate level students however any degree level may be eligible.
 If the applicant has a U.S. equivalent of a Bachelor’s degree the Short-Term Scholar, Research Scholar or Professor categories may be utilized.
 Purpose to be in the U.S. primarily to engage in a required internship program rather than be employed or provide/fill a labor need.
 Must engage in a minimum of 32 hours per week of structured internship activities.
 May take part-time UF courses, however courses cannot interfere with the primary objectives, cannot be the primary objectives, and may not count toward the minimum weekly hours for structured internship activities.
-Inviting a J-1 Student Intern.
+Inviting J-1 Exchange Visitors.

 |Degree Seeking Student||No maximum duration of stay; extensions granted at the discretion of host sponsor as long as normal progress towards completion of the degree is verified.||